Product analysis

 Shawbrook Bank Limited · Consumer Credit

-I do not uphold Mr and Mrs L’s complaint against Shawbrook Bank Limited.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr L and Mrs L to accept or reject my decision before 5 March 2026.
+For the reasons given, I don’t think it was unfair for Shawbrook Bank Limited to decline Mr and Mrs I’s claims under section 75 of the CCA.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs A and Mr I to accept or reject my decision before 19 May 2026.

 View source decision